Setting Up Postal as an SMTP Server

 Open the /opt/postal/config/postal.yml

-file and scroll to the bottom of the file, and you’ll find the smtp:
+file and scroll to the bottom of it, and you’ll find the smtp:

 section.
 This is where you'll define the SMTP server Postal should use for sending system emails.

-to keep things clear.
-Then click Create Credential – a password (or key) will be generated automatically.
+- Click Create Credential – a password will be generated automatically

-Next, head over to the Help tab and select the Sending Email sub-tab.
-You’ll find all the information needed to complete the smtp:
+Now go to the Help tab → Sending Email sub-tab.
+You’ll see the SMTP settings needed to complete the smtp:

 section in your postal.yml